 Saving butter wrappers might sound crazy.
 But then again, raise your hand if you love saving money.
 Keep your hand raised if you have butter in your refrigerator.
+(Life with butter is truly better than a butterless existence!)
 If your hand is still up, saving butter wrappers is a neat little trick that can earn you some extra dough in the long run.
 Let us explain.

 Butter wrappers still have butter on them even if you can't see it; you can tell by the greasy feel of the packaging that there's definitely some spread left.
 So instead of tossing them in the garbage, store them in a plastic bag in your freezer so you can use them again.
 As it turns out, there are plenty of ways to reuse butter wrappers.

 And just as you can use a butter wrapper to grease your pans, you can also use a butter wrapper to lightly oil your skillet.
-If you're sautéeing vegetables, you'll have a perfect layer of delicious butter than will brown your produce perfectly.
+If you're sautéeing vegetables, you'll have a thin layer of delicious butter that will brown your produce perfectly.

 Heck, you can even grease your cake knife!
 We know cakes are meant to be eaten, but there's something sad about trying to cut a pretty slice only to mess up the rest of the cake in the process.
-If you want to cleanly cut your cake, rub a butter wrapper on it before you dig in.
+If you want to cleanly cut your cake, rub a butter wrapper on your knife before serving.

-Pro-tip: If you know you're going to be doing a lot of greasing — maybe you're preparing a couple Thanksgiving pies in advance — about 30 minutes before you're ready to start, take out some butter wrappers from the plastic bag in the freezer and let them thaw.
-Because the heat from your hand and the friction of rubbing the wrapper on a pan will soften the butter, it's not a big deal if you forget.
+Pro-tip: If you know you're going to be doing a lot of greasing, take out some wrappers from the plastic bag in the freezer and let them thaw.
+Butter wrappers will warm up due to the heat from your hand and the friction of rubbing the wrapper, so it's not a big deal if you forget to take them out of the freezer early.
 That said, why not make things easier for yourself?
-When you rub the thawed butter wrapper on the pan, it'll glide smoothly and effortlessly.
+When you rub the thawed butter wrapper on the pan, it'll glide on smoothly and effortlessly.

-Rice Krispies Treats are a much-loved snack, but the marshmallows make preparing them a pretty messy task.
+Rice Krispies Treats are a much-loved snack, but preparing them can get quite messy.
 Instead of leaving sticky prints all over the kitchen, simply grab the Rice Krispies and marshmallow mix from the pan with the butter wrapper.
 The oils in the butter will ensure that the cereal doesn't stick to your hands so you can easily pack this crunchy, crispy treat into a mold to cool.

 The sweet hint of butter on steaming hot rolls is hard to beat, but don't you hate melting too much butter and wondering what to do with the excess?
-Take your frozen butter wrappers and lay them over your bread the next take you bake a batch.
-The temperature of your loaf will melt the butter on the wrapper and you'll be left with a light layer of butter on top.
+Take your frozen butter wrappers and lay them over your bread the next time you bake a batch.
+The steam wafting of your soft bread will melt the perfect amount of butter on the wrapper.

 You can even use this trick to butter your corn!
 Let's face it, trying to spread butter on your corn is a nearly impossible task.
 Once the pat starts melting, the butter slips and slides its way off the cob and onto your hands.
 So annoying!
 Instead, take your butter wrapper and give your ear of corn a good rubdown.
 Pretty a-maize-ing, right?